-The Executive Board notifies the Supervisory Board regularly, punctually and comprehensively in respect of all material aspects of the development of business, significant business events and the current earnings and risk situation as well as risk management of the innogy Group.
+The Executive Board notifies the Supervisory Board regularly, punctually and comprehensively in respect of all material aspects of the development of business, significant business events and the current earnings and risk situation as well as the risk management of the innogy Group.
 Any deviations of business from previously prepared plans and targets are explained and justified.
 Furthermore, the Executive Board regularly reports on the subject of compliance, i.e. measures to comply with legal regulations and internal company directives, which is also a responsibility of the Executive Board.

 Finally, the Articles of Incorporation of innogy (Article 10) and the Rules of Procedure of the Supervisory Board (Article 8) include a catalogue of transactions, for which the Executive Board requires Supervisory Board approval.

 innogy considers responsible, transparent corporate governance to be the foundation for the company’s long-term success.
 Our guiding principles are set out in the most recent version of the German Corporate Governance Code (GCGC), which was introduced in 2002.
 After an orderly audit, on 11 December 2019 the Executive Board and the Supervisory Board of innogy issued the following Declaration of Compliance pursuant to Section 161 of the German Stock Corporation Act:

 innogy SE complied with the recommendations of the ‘German Corporate Governance Code Commission’ publicised by the German Federal Ministry of Justice and Consumer Protection in the official section of the German Federal Gazette (Bundesanzeiger) dated 24 April 2017 since submitting its last statement of compliance on 11 December 2018, with the subsequent exception.